 M-key: Supports PCIe x4 (typically NVMe).

 The second most important thing is how that port is connected to the CPU.
-If it has a direct connection to the CPU, it would most probably support the NVMe SSDs only.
+If it has a direct connection to the CPU, it will most likely support NVMe SSDs only.
 However, some processors support both PCIe and NVMe drives to work directly with the CPUs.
-The motherboard’s chipset also decides whether a port would be compatible with one type of drive or both.
+The motherboard’s chipset also determines whether a port is compatible with one type of drive or both.

-The M.2 slot can be configured by the motherboard to support PCIe (NVMe), SATA, or both.
+The motherboard can configure the M.2 slot to support PCIe (NVMe), SATA, or both.
 The user manual specifies which protocols are supported by each M.2 slot.

 More about Hybrid M.2 Slots

 There are two possible connection scenarios for the hybrid M.2 slots.
-Because these slots support both types of M.2 drives, the connections are going to be different.
+Because these slots support both types of M.2 drives, the connections will be different.

 Direct Connection to CPU (for NVMe):

 Some motherboards connect the M.2 slot directly to the CPU’s PCIe lanes when an NVMe drive is used.
-This allows for the highest possible data transfer speeds because the NVMe drive can communicate directly with the CPU without going through the chipset.
+This enables the highest possible data transfer speeds, as the NVMe drive can communicate directly with the CPU without requiring the chipset.

 Connection via Chipset: